-Heinrich Pyramid Misconceptions – Updated Article
+Heinrich Pyramid Misconceptions (Updated)

 Do You Understand the Heinrich Pyramid?

-Back in 2007, I wrote a short article and gave several talks at professional society conferences about the “accident pyramid” or the “Heinrich Pyramid.”
+Back in 2007, I wrote an article and gave several talks at professional society conferences about the accident pyramid called the “Heinrich Pyramid.”
 At the time, people were saying that the pyramid wasn’t accurate or useful for safety improvement.
-I think that much of the misunderstanding, misconceptions, and debate start with the misuse of what the pyramid represents.

 Thus, because the events are similar, ALL 330 events could have caused a major injury, but 329 did not because of luck or other circumstances.